Introduction: Clarity Wins Cases

 Here are a few additional facts and studies that support the use of 3D forensic animation in the courtroom:

-• Around 75% of what people know is learned through visualization.
+- Around 75% of what people know is learned through visualization.
 (Source)

-• When we combine seeing and hearing, we retain up to 700% more information than when we only hear that same information.
+- When we combine seeing and hearing, we retain up to 700% more information than when we only hear that same information.
 (Source)

-• An American survey showed that members of a jury will retain twice the amount of information when using a visual presentation.
+- An American survey showed that members of a jury will retain twice the amount of information when using a visual presentation.
 (Source)

-• The understanding of the technical language increases with the use of 3D digitizations (88% of jurors stated they understood).
+- The understanding of the technical language increases with the use of 3D digitizations (88% of jurors stated they understood).
 (Source)

 According to the authors of Forensic Technologies in the Courtroom: A Multi-Disciplinary Analysis, “Strong support suggests that forensic animation is the first paradigm-shifting courtroom technology since the acceptance of photography.”

-Why is 3D Forensic Animation Necessary?
+Why 3D Forensic Animation Is Essential for Defendants

 Forensic animations are data visualizations.
 Distill the data from your case to a realistic and objective recreation of any incident.